agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Error Visualization

-1. As there are more number of data points in later bins as compared to the initial bins, we see that the error is higher in later bins.

-2. Also, we observed that the error is higher in the case of 100 bins as compared to when we have 300 bins.
-This shows that having more number of classes is leading the model to clearly segregate the data by grouping the data points more efficiently.
+It can be noticed in the Actual Revenue vs Predicted Revenue, sorted by Actual Revenue scatter plot below that there is a larger number of data points in the bins with bin size $300 million as compared to the bins with bin size $100 million.
+This is a similar trend to what we observed with SVM.
+The error is higher in the bins with bin size $100 million since the classification problem becomes harder as we increase the number of classes needed to correctly predict.